UNITED STATES

 Interim Financial Statements

-The accompanying unaudited condensed interim consolidated financial statements are prepared in conformity with accounting principles generally accepted in the United States of America (“GAAP”), and such principles are applied on a basis consistent with information reflected in the Company’s Annual Report on Form 10-K for the fiscal year ended September 30, 2021 filed with the Securities and Exchange Commission (“SEC”).
+The accompanying unaudited condensed interim consolidated financial statements are prepared in conformity with accounting principles generally accepted in the United States of America (“GAAP”), and such principles are applied on a basis consistent with information reflected in Haynes International, Inc.’s Annual Report on Form 10-K for the fiscal year ended September 30, 2023 filed with the Securities and Exchange Commission (the “SEC”).
 Certain information and footnote disclosures normally included in financial statements prepared in accordance with GAAP have been condensed or omitted pursuant to the rules and regulations promulgated by the SEC related to interim financial statements.
 In the opinion of management, the interim financial information includes all adjustments and accruals which are necessary for a fair presentation of results for the respective interim periods.
-The results of operations for the three and six months ended March 31, 2022 are not necessarily indicative of the results to be expected for the full fiscal year ending September 30, 2022 or any other interim period.
+The results of operations for the three months and nine months ended June 30, 2024 are not necessarily indicative of the results to be expected for the full fiscal year ending September 30, 2024 or any other interim period.

 Principles of Consolidation